The Bookshop (film): Release

 La librería, the Spanish version of The Bookshop, premiered at the inauguration gala of the 2017 edition of SEMINCI, Valladolid, with excellent reviews.
 The Spanish release took place on 10 November, with unanimous positive reviews and grossed close to US$3.5 million during its run of more than fifteen weeks in Spanish theatres.

 On 18 December 2017 Variety announced a Berlinale Special Gala with The Bookshop in February 2018, during the 68th Berlin International Film Festival.

 Reception

 Critical reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 56% based on 108 reviews, and an average rating of 5.5/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 58% based on 112 reviews, and an average rating of 5.5/10.
 The website's critical consensus reads: "A rare adaptation that sticks too closely to its source material, The Bookshop's meticulously crafted world building gets lost in its meandering pace".
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 22 critics, indicating "generally favorable reviews".

+Guy Lodge of Variety criticized various aspects of the film's production.
+Lodge claimed that Jean-Claude Larrieu's cinematography was inconsistent and hard-to-pin down "alternating between pastoral naturalism and ominously theatrical exterior lighting," Lodge called the supporting actors contributions "wildly uneven" in quality, and Alfonso de Vilallonga's score as heavy-handed.
+Lodge concluded that "The Bookshop perhaps makes the case for printed matter in more ways than it intends."
+Nell Minow of RogerEbert.com similarly gave a reserved evaluation of the film, giving it a modest two out of four stars, claiming: "Having the right ingredients does not always make a good cake...Movies, like reading, should expand our ability to understand, and this one does not even understand itself."